Should I replace or upgrade my electrical switchboard?

 Fuse boxes are not designed to manage the electrical needs of today’s average home.
 The “technology” in traditional fuses is over 130 years old!
-Modern switchboards with circuit breakers and safety switches are more reliable, much safer and easier to maintain.
+Modern electrical switchboard with circuit breakers and safety switches are more reliable, much safer and easier to maintain.
 It’s surprisingly affordable to upgrade your switchboard and it’s a small price to pay for safety, reliability and efficiency.

 “Why do I need a safety switch?
 I’ve got circuit breakers, that’s all I need”

 Knowing the difference could save your life.
 Circuit breakers prevent electrical cables from overloading but they aren’t sensitive enough to prevent electrocution.
 A safety switch cuts power to a circuit within a fraction of a second when it detects ‘leakage’ of electrical current to earth.